Irene of Athens: Relations with the Carolingian Empire

 In 787, Pope Adrian I informed Charlemagne of reports of Byzantine invasion to restore Adalgis, the deposed Lombard king, with the support of Benevento, and drive the Franks from Italy.
 The invasion began in 788, but the Duke of Benevento sided with the Franks and defeated the Byzantines in Calabria.
 Alcuin of York claimed that 4,000 Byzantines were killed and 1,000 captured, including Patriarch Tarasios' brother, Sisinnius.
 The defeat led to a breakdown of Frankish-Byzantine relations.
 In 798, Irene diplomatically secured the return of Sisinnius.

 From 797, Irene once again attempted to normalize relations with the Franks, and a Byzantine legation arrived in the Frankish court in 798.
 However, on Christmas Day, 800, Charlemagne was crowned emperor by Pope Leo III.
 The clergy and nobles attending the ceremony proclaimed Charlemagne Augustus.
-In support of Charlemagne's coronation, some argued that the imperial position was actually vacant, deeming a woman unfit to be emperor; however, Charlemagne made no claim to the Eastern Roman Empire.
-Whether he actually desired a coronation at all remains controversial—Einhard related that Charlemagne had been surprised by the Pope—but the Eastern Empire felt its role as the sole Roman Empire threatened and began to emphasize its superiority and its Roman identity.
+In support of Charlemagne's coronation, some argued that the imperial position was actually vacant, deeming a woman unfit to be emperor; however, Charlemagne made no claim to the Byzantine Empire.
+Whether he actually desired a coronation at all remains controversial—Einhard related that Charlemagne had been surprised by the Pope—but the Byzantine Empire felt its role as the sole Roman Empire threatened and began to emphasize its superiority and its Roman identity.
 In 802, there were reports of a possible Frankish invasion of Sicily, to which Irene responded by sending a legation under the spatharios Leo.
 However, the campaign was abandoned and the Franks resumed marriage negotiations with the Byzantines.

 Relations between the two empires remained difficult.
 The coronation was viewed by the Byzantines as merely another Italian usurpation against imperial authority.
 Rather than opting for a military response, Irene maintained her contacts and endeavored to bring about a marriage between herself and Charlemagne, which was reciprocated to some degree by his court.
 However, as reported by Theophanes the Confessor, the scheme was frustrated by Aetios, eunuch and favorite of Irene, who was attempting to usurp her on behalf of his brother Leo.
 The discussions proved fruitless by the time Irene was overthrown, and Charlemagne remained resolute in his imperial ambitions.